 Confident moderation of online meetings (70% agreement)

-Conducting employee conversations online (50% agreement)
+Conducting employee discussions online (50% agreement)

 Time and self-management (32% agreement)